Validity (VAL) Achieves Market Capitalization of $8.01 Million

-Validity (VAL) traded 1.4% lower against the US dollar during the 24-hour period ending at 11:00 AM ET on September 1st.
-One Validity coin can now be bought for $1.72 or 0.00008736 BTC on popular cryptocurrency exchanges.
-Validity has a market cap of $8.01 million and approximately $590,809.00 worth of Validity was traded on exchanges in the last 24 hours.
-In the last seven days, Validity has traded 8.9% lower against the US dollar.
+Validity (VAL) traded down 2.4% against the US dollar during the twenty-four hour period ending at 16:00 PM E.T. on September 5th.
+During the last week, Validity has traded down 4.4% against the US dollar.
+One Validity coin can now be bought for about $1.72 or 0.00008707 BTC on cryptocurrency exchanges.
+Validity has a total market capitalization of $8.01 million and $57,841.00 worth of Validity was traded on exchanges in the last day.

 - CoinField Coin (CFC) traded up 2.1% against the dollar and now trades at $0.40 or 0.00001280 BTC.